-The present disclosure is discussed in reference to the state of the art wireless communication systems (smartphones) for exemplary purposes only.
-It is contemplated that the present disclosure is applicable to any state of the art wireless communication systems which enables consumers to communicate with each other in a seamless manner.
+The present disclosure is discussed in reference to the state-of-the-art wireless communication systems (smartphones) for exemplary purposes only.
+It is contemplated that the present disclosure is applicable to any state-of-the-art wireless communication system which enables consumers to communicate with each other in a seamless manner.

 According to a first embodiment of the present disclosure, a system comprising one ultra-low phase noise frequency synthesizer is provided.
-The system is made up with a front-end module, a display screen and one System on Chip (SoC) module.
+The system is made up of a front-end module, a display screen, and one System on Chip (SoC) module.
 The ultra-low phase noise frequency synthesizer is part of the SoC module.
 The ultra-low phase noise frequency synthesizer comprises one main PLL (Phase Lock Loop) and one reference sampling PLL.
-The main PLL comprises one high-frequency DDS (Direct Digital Synthesizer), one Digital Phase Frequency Detector, one main VCO (Voltage Controlled Oscillator), one frequency divider and one down convert mixer.
+The main PLL comprises one high-frequency DDS (Direct Digital Synthesizer), one Digital Phase Frequency Detector, one main VCO (Voltage Controlled Oscillator), one frequency divider, and one down convert mixer.
 The reference sampling PLL comprises one TCXO (Temperature Compensated Crystal Oscillator), one sampling phase detector, and one reference VCO.
-This embodiment provides multiple improvements in system output which are based on the following technical approaches ¨ a) using of dual loop approach to reduce frequency multiplication number, b) using of sampling PLL as the reference PLL to make its noise contribution negligible, c) using of DDS to provide high frequency input to the main PLL and d) using of high frequency Digital Phase Frequency Detector in the main PLL.
+This embodiment provides multiple improvements in system output which are based on the following technical approaches ¨ a) using of dual-loop approach to reduce frequency multiplication number, b) using of sampling PLL as the reference PLL to make its noise contribution negligible, c) using of DDS to provide high-frequency input to the main PLL and d) using of high-frequency Digital Phase Frequency Detector in the main PLL.

 According to a second embodiment of the present disclosure, a system comprising one ultra-low phase noise frequency synthesizer is provided.
 The system is made up with a front-end module, a display screen and one System on Chip (SoC) module.
 The ultra-low phase noise frequency synthesizer is part of the SoC module.
 The ultra-low phase noise frequency synthesizer comprises one main PLL (Phase Lock Loop) and one reference sampling PLL.
 The ultra-low phase noise frequency synthesizer comprises one single TCXO (Temperature Compensated Crystal Oscillator) which provides input clock signals to both the main PLL and the reference sampling PLL.
 The main PLL further comprises one Fractional-N Synthesizer chip, one primary VCO (Voltage Controlled Oscillator) and one down convert mixer.